 But though we, or an angel from Heaven, preach any other gospel unto you than that which we have preached unto you, let him be accursed.
 (Galatians 1:8 KJV)

 The Old Testament has many people visiting or seeing Heaven.
-The most notable are:
+The most notable ones are:

 Some argue that the time for such visits ended when Christ ascended into Heaven.
 These are people who visited or saw Heaven in the New Testament: